Suryansh1720001/Taaveez/README.md

 ### Write poem and your stories in this application for the enhancement of your work.
 You can save it in one application.

 It is based on Kotlin language.
-You can find out many categories here for the saving your content.
+Every content creator can write their material in a variety of genres.
 - Poems - कविताएं
 - Stories - कहानियां
 - Couplets - दोहे